Announcing major ColdFusion 2025 update of May 20 2026 - thoughts and resources

 Beyond the "known issues" about the update discussed in the link I shared above, there are a fiew other issues to beware of that I and others have identified today regarding the update.
 These are things that may be fixed shortly, if Adobe agrees they are worth getting/able to be fixed.

-- Someone has also noticed (and I confirmed) that even without the AI extension installed, we DO see (in the new AI section of the CF Admin) that the page for "vector stores" does appear and(unlike other pages in that section) it does NOT complain that "The ai package is not installed."
+- Moving on, someone has also noticed (and I confirmed) that even without the AI extension installed, we DO see (in the new AI section of the CF Admin) that the page for "vector stores" does appear and(unlike other pages in that section) it does NOT complain that "The ai package is not installed."
 It's not a grave concern, however: if you DO try to create a new vector store configuration, that WILL fail with that error (if the AI package is indeed not installed).
 That said, another related matter is that the coldfusion-out.log DOES show the "vector store service" starting, again even without the AI package installed.
 Adobe has been informed of this issue (And this is NOT one of the "known issues" listed in the "release notes" page I listed above, at least as of this writing.

 - As I noted above, at least as I write this, there is not yet a post announcing the update in the CF community forums, like there usually would be.